-A couple of stories were circulating about elderly people coming out of voting booths who were crying.
+During the primaries some stories were circulating about elderly people coming out of voting booths who were crying.
 It seemed strange, but was soon confirmed by two witnesses, a husband and wife team serving at one polling site.
 She told me what happened.

 She and her husband tried to get official assistance from the elections administration to come to the site to witness what was happening.
 No one came.
 This was, again, in South McAllen.